 CHM 206.
 Organic Chemistry Lecture I. 3 Credit Hours.

 An introductory course in the theory of Organic Chemistry, stressing reaction types and mechanisms.

-Prerequisites: CHM 106 with a grade of "C" or better and Reading Proficiency
+Prerequisites: CHM 106 with a minimum grade of "C" and Reading Proficiency

 CHM 207.
 Organic Chemistry Lecture II.
 3 Credit Hours.